 Risk Assessment

 We conduct regular risk assessments to identify and mitigate risks to our CJIS systems.
-Vulnerability scanning and monitoring are performed monthly to ensure no critical vulnerabilities remain unaddressed.
-Any found are immediately logged, addressed, and reported as required.
+We perform vulnerability scanning and monitoring monthly to ensure no critical vulnerabilities remain unaddressed.
+If we find any, we immediately log, address, and report them as required.

 Additional Information